WHAT IS THE PURPOSE/GOAL OF THE GRADUATE INTERNATIONAL GATEWAY PROGRAM?

 Students who make satisfactory academic progress in IGP (earning a grade of "B" or better in each of the IGP courses) will satisfy the prerequisite course requirements of IGP and be fully enrolled in their AU graduate degree program the following semester.

-IF I ACCEPT ENROLLMENT INTO THE GRADUATE INTERNATIONAL GATEWAY PROGRAM AS A CONDITION OF ADMISSION, WHAT DO I HAVE TO DO?
+IF ACCEPTED INTO IGP AS A PROVISION OF ADMISSION, WHAT SHOULD I DO TO ENROLL?

-You have to read and sign the enrollment agreement with your particular graduate program and send it back with your deposit in order to confirm your intent to enroll in IGP.
+In order to confirm your enrollment in the International Gateway Program, you must read and sign the enrollment agreement with your particular graduate program and send it back with your deposit.

 WHAT IS THE NORMAL LENGTH OF STUDY FOR THE GRADUATE INTERNATIONAL GATEWAY PROGRAM?

-The Graduate International Gateway program is a summer-long program.
+The Graduate International Gateway Program is an eight-week summer program.
 It runs as follows:

 AS A STUDENT IN THE IGP PROGRAM AM I ELIGIBLE FOR A MERIT SCHOLARSHIP?